dngphuu/absinthe-todo/README.md

 If you plan to modify the frontend styles (TailwindCSS):

 - [Node.js 16+](https://nodejs.org/en/download/)
-  - Used only for TailwindCSS compilation
+  - Used for TailwindCSS compilation and frontend development
-  - Not required for running the application
+  - Required if you plan to modify frontend assets
+  - Download and install from the official website or use a version manager like nvm

 ## Installation Guide